dorischioma/Sales-Performance-Analysis/README.md

 - *Are sales increasing, or declining?*

 To solve this, I designed and built a fully integrated Excel dashboard using **Power Query** and the **Excel Data Model (Power Pivot)**.
-This project brought together all data sources—database tables, folder files, and XML feeds—into one automated, unified system.
+This project brought together all data sources database tables, folder files, and XML feeds into one automated, unified system.

-The result was an interactive dashboard that tells a complete story of the business:
-how customers behave, which products category outperform others, and where sales opportunities lie.
+The result was an interactive dashboard that tells a complete story of the business, how customers behave, which products category outperform others, and where sales opportunities lie.
 With real-time insights and clear KPIs, NexSpace Retail finally gained the clarity and confidence needed to make informed decisions.

----

 ## Business Challenge